Oman Air seeks oneworld alliance membership | Business

 Oman Air said it had approached Qatar Airways, whose chief executive Akbar Al Baker is the chairman of the airline group, for guidance in making its application.
 "As the industry recovers from COVID, airline alliances are going to be more important than ever," the airline said in an emailed statement to Reuters.

 "This will provide us with excellent global connectivity, a seamless travel experience and more valuable loyalty offerings for our guests."
-When contacted by Reuters, a Qatar Airways spokesperson referred to oneworld, which did not immediately respond to requests for comment.
+A oneworld spokesman said the alliance was at any time in talks with prospective members but that it did not comment on specific airlines.

+"As airlines recover from COVID-19, alliances will become more important by providing global connectivity, as airlines reshape their networks, many with reduced fleets when compared to their pre-COVID size," the onewolrd spokesman said.
+A Qatar Airways spokesperson earlier referred comment to oneworld.

 There are 14 airlines in the oneworld alliance, including Qantas, American Airlines and British Airways.
 Qatar Airways holds direct and indirect stakes in three oneworld members, including British Airways and Cathay Pacific.

-Oman Air operates to 34 destinations, which it says will increase to 44 next year.
+Oman Air flies to 34 destinations, which it says will increase to 44 next year.
 It has 47 aircraft in its fleet with 32 jets in operation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)